Arizona Court Records

 How Long Does a Traffic Ticket Stay on Your Record in Arizona?

-In Arizona, points stay on driver’s records for up to 36 months, depending on the traffic violation’s nature.
-Accumulated points lead to increased auto-insurance premiums and may lead to a suspension of the driver’s license.
-Traffic tickets stay on offender’s records for up to five (5) years.
+In Arizona, points may stay on driver’s records for up to 36 months, depending on the nature of the traffic violation.
+Accumulated points may lead to increased auto-insurance premiums and may lead to a suspension of the driver’s license.
+Similarly, traffic tickets may remain on an offender’s records for up to five (5) years in Arizona.
 However, criminal traffic violations may remain on the offender’s criminal history record for longer.

 Is a Summons Worse Than a Ticket in Arizona?